johnzastrow/johnzastrow.github.io/_posts/2012-01-17-example-with-php-and-spatialite-part-2.md

  Spatial indexes used in spatialite

-So what’s in these indexes?
+So what's in these indexes?
 Boxes…as we see below.
 Hopefully you can imagine how we get boxes from Xmin, Ymin, Xmax, Ymax extents.
 There is one box for each polygon HUC12 feature (note the PK_UID is the primary key of the main geometry layer).
 These simple boxes are much simpler to test for spatial relationships that the multitude of vertices we saw above.
 But also much less accurate; especially for funny shaped things like watersheds.
 But, we can use these simple boxes to pre-filter the number of features that have to be tested by the more accurate (but lengthy) spatial test – hence speeding up the overall operation in many cases.

  [![What is in a name... or an Rtree index.](https://raw.githubusercontent.com/johnzastrow/johnzastrow.github.io/master/assets/uploads/2012/01/index-300x152.png "What is in a name... or an Rtree index.")](https://raw.githubusercontent.com/johnzastrow/johnzastrow.github.io/master/assets/uploads/2012/01/index.png)